'Spirit of the Rainforest 2' Yawanawá Tribe of the Amazon Rainforest

 “To be Yawanawá is to be free, to be born free, to live free and to die free.”

 Following on from John Dyer’s highly successful ‘Spirit of the Rainforest’ residency with Amazon Indian Nixiwaka Yawanawá at the Eden Project with Survival International we will be taking this amazing project to Nixiwaka’s tribe in the Acre state of the Amazon rainforest in Brazil to make ‘Spirit of the Rainforest 2’ even more powerful.

 Tribal culture will be at the heart of the project.
 Meet the tribe and find out why tribal people are the natural custodians of the rainforest and how rich their culture, knowledge, and connection to the rainforest is.

-We are currently planning ‘Spirit of the Rainforest II’ with the Yawanawá tribe and hope to be able to deliver the project during 2019.
+We are currently planning ‘Spirit of the Rainforest 2’ with the Yawanawá tribe and will be live with this in June 2019.

 John Dyer & Amazon Indian Nixiwaka Yawanawá

 Be inspired today by John Dyer and Nixiwaka Yawanawá's paintings